ACLS Hs & Ts – Tension Pneumothorax

 The insertion site for pleural decompression is midclavicular above the third rib.

+You will often know the procedure was effective if the patient’s pulse quickly returns and compliance improves.
+While a pulse may return rapidly, results are not always instantaneous, and providers must continuously reassess.
+If the patient does not improve, the initial decompression may have been ineffective.
 At this stage, insert another needle half a centimeter to the right or left, but still over the third rib.
-Repeat as necessary.
-It’s not uncommon to see patients come in with three or four needles on both sides to achieve decompression.
+It’s not uncommon to see patients with three or four needles placed to achieve adequate decompression.

 Physicians may need to insert several needles into the patient.